GraphQLCollege/graphql-postgres-subscriptions/README.md

 You have three options:

-If you don's send any argument to `new PostgresPubSub()`, we'll create a `postgres` client with no arguments.
+1. If you don's send any argument to `new PostgresPubSub()`, we'll create a `postgres` client with no arguments.

-You can also pass [node-postgres connection options](https://node-postgres.com/features/connecting#programmatic) to `PostgresPubSub`.
+2. You can pass [node-postgres connection options](https://node-postgres.com/features/connecting#programmatic) to `PostgresPubSub`.

-You can instantiate your own `client` and pass it to `PostgresPubSub`.
+3. You can instantiate your own `client` and pass it to `PostgresPubSub`.
 Like this:

 ```js
 import { PostgresPubSub } from "graphql-postgres-subscriptions";